MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ## Lab scenario

-You're a Security Operations Analyst working at a company that implemented Azure Sentinel.
-You must learn how to connect log data from the many different data sources in your organization.
+You are a Security Operations Analyst working at a company that implemented Azure Sentinel.
+You must learn how to connect log data from the many data sources in your organization.
 The organization has data from Microsoft 365, Microsoft 365 Defender, Azure resources, non-azure virtual machines, and network appliances.

 You plan on using the Azure Sentinel data connectors to integrate the log data from the various sources.
 You need to write a connector plan for management that maps each of the organization's data sources to the proper Azure Sentinel data connector.